-СО Statement CO1 Analyze the foundation and establishment of Punjab History and Culture in India.
-CO2 Examine the Society and Culture in Punjab during the Turko-Afghan rule and The Punjab under the Great Mughals CO3 Classify the Foundation of the Khalsa and the Post Khalsa activities of Guru Gobind Singh CO4 Explain better knowledge and understanding of the various ages through which Punjab has evolved to its present state CO5 Develop a bonding and liking of one's own roots.
+CO Statement CO1 Analyze the foundation and establishment of Punjab History and Culture in India.
+CO2 Examine the Society and Culture in Punjab during the Turko-Afghan rule.
+CO3 Classify the Foundation of the Khalsa and the Post Khalsa activities of Guru Gobind Singh.
+CO4 Eplain better knowledge and understanding of the various ages through Punjab has evolved to its present state.
+CO5 Develop a bonding and liking of one's own roots.
+4

-Society and Culture in Punjab during the Turko-Afghan rule The Punjab under the Great Mughals Guru Nnak :His teaching concept of Language and Sangat.
+Society and Culture in Punjab during the Turko-Afghan rule

+The Punjab under the Great Mughals

+Guru Nanak: His teaching concept of Language and Sangat.